 Pre-requisites: Minimum grade of B- in MATH 8013.

 MATH 8023.
-Numerical Differential Equations I. 3 Credit Hours.
+Numerical Methods for Partial Differential Equations.
+3 Credit Hours.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate.